marshallgallatin/marshallgallatin.github.io/_posts/2016-1-31-CalmBeforeTheStorm.md

 ### What's in your way? ###

 Right now there is nothing in CS 373 thats in my way.
 All my roadblocks have to do with work.
-We had a big push to get a project done last week, which meant some late days and not much freetime for homework.
+We had a big push to get a project done last week, which meant some late days and not much free time for homework.
 I'm thinking things will free up some next week (if time doesn't free up, I'll have to make some time - I'll just sleep less.
 Who needs sleep anyway?)

 ### What will you do next week? ###

 Next week I had better finish the collatz project.
-I was in Object Oriented Prgramming (OOP) last semester, and after my experience there, I'm not really worried about completing the project.
+I was in Object Oriented Programming (OOP) last semester, and after my experience there, I'm not really worried about completing the project.
 I'm going to try to catch up on the reading some too.
 The non-textbook readings are the same from OOP so on the bright side I can generally skim over those and re-remember.

-So far this class has taken a very similar path that OOP clas did: assertions, unit tests, code coverage, and how to use those appropriately.
+So far this class has taken a very similar path that OOP class did: assertions, unit tests, code coverage, and how to use those appropriately.
 I'm really hoping that the class diverges soon, otherwise I'm worried that the class is going to get boring.

 When it comes to the projects, I still don't understand the "3 unit tests per method/function" requirement.
-I feel like this discourages the good programing practice of breaking up large functions into smaller more managable ones.
+I feel like this discourages the good programing practice of breaking up large functions into smaller more manageable ones.
 I don't know, maybe the graders see a single monolithic function and deduct design points, but it seems that writing a single monolithic function would be a way to game the system and write fewer unit tests.

 ## Tip of the week ##